| |

 old wooden drawer

-I found one that seemed suitable at a craft store and attached it to my little drawer.
+I found a handle that seemed suitable at a craft store and attached it to my little drawer, or the outside of the box.

 ceramic drawer handle

-I love how banged up and old it is.
-Great colour too, kind of a greenish-cream.
+I love how banged up and old this vintage treasure is.
+It’s the perfect size Great colour too, kind of a greenish-cream.

 how to make a Christmas diorama